Same Sex Family Law

 Same-sex couples can choose to file for divorce on their own, or they can each work with their own attorney if they so choose.
 However, as divorce is often a more complicated process for same-sex families, it is recommended that you work with a lawyer to ensure the best possible outcome, especially if there are children involved.

-At Kenworthy Law, we understand how frustrating the legal system can be and are dedicated to protecting the rights of same-sex families and their children.
-If you are concerned about your divorce being treated fairly or if you simply feel you need assistance and guidance getting through the process, we are here to help.
+At Cindy L. Kenworthy, P.C., I understand how frustrating the legal system can be and am dedicated to protecting the rights of same-sex families and their children.
+If you are concerned about your divorce being treated fairly or if you simply feel you need assistance and guidance getting through the process, I am here to help.

-Family Law Services We Provide to Same-Sex Families
+Family Law Services That I Provide to Same-Sex Families

-As an experienced same-sex divorce attorney, Cindy Kenworthy understands how important family is to our clients.
-Our law firm handles a variety of same-sex family law matters and can help you resolve issues outside of court, but we are also available should your case require a hearing.
-Some of the services we provide include:
+As an experienced same-sex divorce attorney, Cindy L. Kenworthy, P.C. understands how important family is to our clients.
+The law firm handles a variety of same-sex family law matters and can help you resolve issues outside of court, but I am also available should your case require a hearing.
+Some of the services I can provide include:

 Divorce, no matter who is involved, can be challenging and wrought with emotion, especially if there are disagreements between you and your spouse.
 These matters become even more complicated when a same-sex couple files for divorce.